-Professors † R. Blankespoor, R. De Kock, A. Leegwater (chair), L. Louters, K. Piers, W. Van Doorne Associate Professor T. Gray Assistant Professors K. Carlson Muyskens, M. Muyskens
+Professors R. Blankespoor (chair), R. De Kockt, A. Leegwater, L. Louters, K. Piers, W. Van Doorne Associate Professor T. Gray

+Assistant Professors David A. Carter, K. Carlson Muyskens, M. Muyskens

-THE DEPARTMENT OFFERS programs of concentration for students interested in continuing their studies in graduate school, for those interested in a career as a chemist or biochemist in private industry, and for those interested in teaching chemistry at the secondary school level.
+The DEPARTMENT OFFERS programs of concentration for students interested in continuing their studies in graduate school, for those interested in a career as a chemist or biochemist in private industry, and for those interested in teaching chemistry at the secondary school level.
 The requirements of these programs are described below.